softwaredeveloptam/image-search-app/README.md

 **Do you have any strong rationale for why you chose specific development technologies for this project that you would like to share with the team?**

 - React and Redux go well together in terms of handling state and reactive components.
-For me, being able to handle global state and being able to make quick additions to it makes it robust and easy to configure.
+For me, being able to handle global state and being able to make quick additions to the app makes it robust and easy to configure for future features.
+It's a very popular framework with a great ecosystem for finding out ways to add features.

 **Do you have any strong rationale for why you chose specific design decisions (software architecture design) over alternatives?**

-- I really wanted to create a global state with Redux so that Favorite Photos are saved properly with their lists.
-When I create a backend later for this, I would like for it have state management with authentication.
+- I like to sort out the way my files are located so that I can come back at a later time and find out what I did quickly.
+I hope this translates well for others who are reading my applications as well.
+I had a features section where all the particular files for a feature can co-exist together.
+I also have a utils folder for anything that appears more than once at many different areas of the app.

 **Do you have any strong rationale for why you made specific implementation decisions over alternatives?**

-- At first when I created the project, I wanted to have props passed from top to bottom and global state for the favorited items.
-I wanted to go with a features/components style so that it's easier to read from a React point of view.
+- Some of the other alternatives like Angular and Vue exist, I'm not very good at Angular at all.
+Vue is nice as well with a great ecosystem.
+I prefer React over Vue due to it being similar to writing vanilla JavaScript.
+JSX is easy to understand and it's nice to see familarity.
+Vue is powerful but the structure of the apps are very different.
+Every page is styled within it's component and I feel like that might hinder someone who is deep in UI/UX design when they want to make overall changes to the app rather than specific components.

 **What else would you like to improve if you have more time?
 This can be in simple format like a TODO bullet points**